 Jesus had a very high view of Scripture, presenting it as Divine to the very smallest Hebrew letter and stroke.
 When you have time click HERE to check out an article on this.

-The only way our righteousness could possible exceed the righteousness of the Scribes and Pharisees who meticulously followed the law, is to have the righteousness of Christ by faith in Him, and have God work deeply in our hearts.
+The only way our righteousness could possible exceed the righteousness of the Scribes and Pharisees who meticulously followed the law, is to have the righteousness of Christ by faith in Him (2 Corinthians 5:21).

-So we read David’s prayers, struggles, and declarations of faith.
+We’re encouraged by David’s prayers, and struggles, and declarations of faith.

 Psalm 5:11–12 (NKJV) “But let all those rejoice who put their trust in You; let them ever shout for joy, because You defend them; let those also who love Your name be joyful in You.
 12 For You, O LORD, will bless the righteous; with favor You will surround him as with a shield.”